CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 3: Monitor

 After you create and run a Consumption logic app workflow, you can check that workflow's run status, trigger history, runs history, and performance.
 To get notifications about failures or other possible problems, set up alerts.
-In this task we will perform all the operations such as creating alerts, checking on the run status and trigger history.
+In this task we will perform all the operations such as creating alerts, checking on the run status, and trigger history.

 1. In the Azure search box, enter **logic apps (1)**, and select **Logic apps (2)**.